ElGuillermo/HLL_CRCON_All_time_stats/README.md

 ## Limitations

 ### Modifying code or settings
-⚠️ Any change to these files requires to rebuild and restart
-CRCON Docker containers to be effective :
+⚠️ Any change to these files requires to rebuild and restart CRCON Docker containers to be effective :
 - `/root/hll_rcon_tool/custom_tools/all_time_stats.py`
 - `/root/hll_rcon_tool/custom_tools/all_time_stats_config.py`
 - `/root/hll_rcon_tool/custom_tools/common_translations.py`
 - `/root/hll_rcon_tool/rcon/hooks.py`

 ### Upgrading CRCON
-This plugin requires a modification of the
+This plugin requires a modification of the `/root/hll_rcon_tool/rcon/hooks.py` file, which originates from the official CRCON repository.
-`/root/hll_rcon_tool/rcon/hooks.py` file,
-which originates from the official CRCON depot.

-⚠️ If any CRCON upgrade implies updating this file,
-the official CRCON upgrade given instructions will **FAIL**.
+⚠️ If any CRCON upgrade implies updating this file, the official CRCON upgrade given instructions will **FAIL**.

-To successfully upgrade your CRCON,
-you'll have to revert the changes back :
+To successfully upgrade your CRCON, you'll have to revert the changes back :
 ```shell
 cd /root/hll_rcon_tool